Lokeshrathi/Analysis-on-Medium-Articles-and-Publications/README.md

 - Highest Number of Medium articles are published in the month of **MAY**

 - If you are Medium Technical Blogger and your articles does not get the highest number of claps/responses, You need not worry about it.
-- On an average, the number of claps and responses received by a blogger is 0.
+- On an average, the number of claps is 311 and responses received by a blogger is 0.
+Seems like responses feature is not used by many of Medium.

 ![](/Images/pan3.png)